-Palforzia has completed Phase 3 clinical trials in preparation for both US and European approval by their respective regulatory agencies.
-Aimmune Therapeutics submitted a Biologics License Application (BLA) to the FDA at the end of last year to gain approval to market the drug in the US.
+Palforzia has completed Phase 3 clinical trials in preparation for both US and European approval by their respective regulatory agencies and was approved by the FDA on January 31, 2020.

-On Friday, the FDA’s Allergenic Products Advisory Committee held an open session to discuss and make recommendations on the safety and efficacy of Palforzia, and the committee voted 7-2 to approve the drug.
-Though advisory committee approval does not guarantee the approval of a drug, the FDA generally follows their recommendations.
+Last year, the FDA’s Allergenic Products Advisory Committee held an open session to discuss and make recommendations on the safety and efficacy of Palforzia, and the committee voted 7-2 to approve the drug.

 Should my child begin therapy with Palforzia once it is approved?